Sirius0301/doc/cv_en.md

 Jenkins Shared Library in open shift

-- Configure the use of other tools, use Groovy scripts to call other tools, allowing development to easily call other CICD tools
+- Configure the use of other tools, use Groovy scripts to call other tools, allowing development to easily call other CI/CD tools
 - Standardize the format of Jenkinsfile, which is convenient for users to use

 #### Responsibility：

 1. Collecting user requirements, maintain and update Jenkins shared libraries
-2. Devloping multiple example as references for developers
+2. Developing multiple example as references for developers
 3. Supporting developers with Jenkins Shared Library

 #### Performance：